dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.7.
 Feedback and disclaimer

-This document has been compiled using many contributions from community members, blog posts, on-line discussions and many years of developing in C#.
-If you have questions, comments or suggestions, just let me know by sending me an email at [dennis.doomen@avivasolutions.nl](mailto:dennis.doomen@avivasolutions.nl), [creating an issue](https://github.com/dennisdoomen/csharpguidelines/issues) or Pull Request on GitHub, or ping me at [http://twitter.com/ddoomen](http://twitter.com/ddoomen).
+This document has been compiled using many contributions from community members, blog posts, on-line discussions and two decades of developing in C#.
+If you have questions, comments or suggestions, just let me know by sending me an email at [dennis.doomen@avivasolutions.nl](mailto:dennis.doomen@avivasolutions.nl), [creating an issue](https://github.com/dennisdoomen/csharpguidelines/issues) or Pull Request on GitHub, ping me at [http://twitter.com/ddoomen](http://twitter.com/ddoomen) or join the [Gitter discussions](https://gitter.im/dennisdoomen/CSharpGuidelines).
 I will try to revise and republish this document with new insights, experiences and remarks on a regular basis.

 Notice though that it merely reflects my view on proper C# code so Aviva Solutions will not be liable for any direct or indirect damages caused by applying the guidelines of this document.
 This document is published under a Creative Commons license, specifically the [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.